-- The register contents default to the appropriate setting for normal operation up on RESET.
+The register contents default to the appropriate setting for normal operation up on RESET.
 The patterns given are applicable to the straight offset binary output format.
-If 2's complement output format is selected, the test mode outputs will be the binary 2's complement equivalent of these patterns as described in the Output Information section. - While each bit toggles between 1 and 0 in this mode, there is no assured phase relationship between the data bits D0 through D13.
-For example, when D0 is a 1, D1 in not assured to be a 0, and vice versa.
+If two's complement output format is selected, the test mode (2) outputs will be the binary two's complement equivalent of these patterns as described in the Output Information section.
+While each bit toggles between 1 and 0 in this mode, there is no assured phase relationship between the data bits D0-D13.
+For

+(3) example, when D0 is a 1, D1 is not assured to be a 0, and vice-versa.

-Table 4.
+Table 3.
 Data Format Select (DFS) Table